 Admission to the PTA program is competitive; class size is limited and not all qualified applicants can be accepted.
+A standardized system of evaluation criteria is in place which will include a point designation for the following: points earned for A’s and B’s in prerequisite and recommended co-requisite courses, volunteer/observation supervisor ratings, the applicant’s Personal Statement, and priority points for residency in the service area.
+In order to be considered for admission, the applicant must submit all required materials during the open application period, and no later than the posted deadline.
+Applications will be reviewed by the PTA Program faculty, and the top twenty (20) applicants will be invited to interview.
 Targeted class size is twelve (12) students.
-A selection committee comprised of the Dean of Nursing and Health Technologies, the PTA Program Faculty, Counselors, and a member of the Diversity and Inclusion Council will review the candidates' applications and make admission decisions.
-A standardized system of evaluation criteria is in place, and nterested students are advised of these criteria during attendance at an Information Session, and through material available on line and through college advisors.
-Applications are evaluated forscored based on the following components: points earned for A’s and B’s in prerequisite and recommended co-requisite courses, volunteer/observation supervisor ratings, the applicant’s Personal Statement, and priority points for residency in the service area.
-In order to be considered for admission, the applicant must submit all required materials during the open application period, and no later than the posted deadline.
-Applications will be reviewed by the PTA Program faculty, and by Admissions and Records staff member, who calculate total points.
-The selection committee meets to review the applications and to identify the top 20 applicants.
-These 20 applicants are invited to interview in Phase II of the application process.
-Interview scores are based on a standardized rubric and an average score calculated.
-The interview panel consists of two full-time PTA faculty members and a representative of the college Diversity and Inclusion Council.

 It is recommended that General Education requirements and math and computer competencies be completed within five years prior to application to the program.
 It is mandatory that science courses be completed within the five years prior to admission.
 In instances where a student has been involved in continued study or employment utilizing the prerequisite science course content, this time requirement may be waived by the Program Director.